andreas-goebel/kentix-app/README.md

 For AccessManager the app discovers all connected smart doorlocks and allows access to their status in Eliona.

+NOTE: This app is passing numeric data to Eliona as strings.
+That was done as a way to overcome inconsistent data formats that the Kentix API provides.
+This causes that aggregation is not working for the Kentix data.
+Before deployment, we should change this and work around the inconsistent data formats provided.

 ## Configuration

 The app needs environment variables and database tables for configuration.
 To edit the database tables the app provides an own API access.